Column: NASCAR needs to change the tone starting at the top

 “Anything that keeps us home an extra day is good for me,” said Busch crew chief Adam Stevens.
 “I have a family, most of us do, and if we can spend some extra time with them, it takes a little stress off the year.
 I think it’s the right way to go.”

-Maybe the sky isn’t falling the focus too often takes a sinister slant.
+Maybe the sky isn’t falling, and maybe the focus too often takes a sinister slant.
 But that’s on NASCAR to clean up — and only NASCAR knows the size of the project.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.